Ilona Staller: Musical career

 Staller has recorded several songs, mostly from live performances, with explicit lyrics being sung to a children's melody.
 Her most famous song is "Muscolo rosso", a song entirely dedicated to il cazzo, which means "the dick" in Italian.
 Because of its extensive use of profanity, the song could not be released in Italy, but became a hit in other countries, especially in France.
 The song gained considerable popularity in the internet era, when many Italian speakers were able to hear it for the first time.
 Several unreleased songs were recorded during her RCA period and the Diva Futura agency period.
-Some of these unreleased songs were subsequently used during her TV shows, live performances or as soundtracks in her porn movies.
+Some of these unreleased songs were subsequently used during her TV shows and live performances or as soundtracks in her porn movies.

 Personal life

-She was the muse of American artist Jeff Koons, who persuaded her to collaborate on a series of sculptures and photographs of them having sex in many positions, settings and costumes, which were exhibited under the title Made in Heaven and made waves at the 1990 Venice Biennale.
+Staller was the muse of American artist Jeff Koons, who persuaded her to collaborate on a series of sculptures and photographs of them having sex in many positions, settings, and costumes, which were exhibited under the title Made in Heaven and made waves at the 1990 Venice Biennale.
 Staller married Koons in 1991.
-In 1992 they had a son, Ludwig, but separated the following year, partly because Staller refused to stop making porn.
+In 1992, they had a son but separated the following year, partly because Staller refused to stop making porn.
 Their marriage ended in 1994.
-In violation of a US court order, (Koons had custody of Ludwig) Staller left the US for Italy, taking their then-two-year-old son, Ludwig.
+In violation of a United States court order, as Koons had custody of their son, Staller left the United States for Italy, taking their then-two-year-old son.
 In 2008, Staller filed suit against Koons for failing to pay child support.
+In 2024, Staller said that she has reported her son to the police for drug abuse several times.

 Staller is an accomplished chess player, having learned from her father while growing up in Hungary.
-In July 2021 it was announced she would demonstrate her ability in an exhibition match, taking on four top players simultaneously.
+In July 2021, it was announced she would demonstrate her ability in an exhibition match, taking on four top players simultaneously.